Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 CE18.1.1) The run is considered complete once 64 lime wool has been obtained.
 - CE18.1.1.a) <CE18.1.1.a> Timing ends once the last piece(s) of lime wool are obtained. (see #entangledRule("A.5.18"))
 CE18.1.2) Clarification: The lime wool does not have to be all in one stack.\
-CE18.1.3) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, glitchless/glitched).\
+CE18.1.3) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, nmg/glitched).\
 CE18.1.4) All random seed categories begin upon world load, whereas all set seed categories begin upon first input.

 = CE19: All Portals

 == CE19.1: All Portals Objective and Clarifications CE19.1.1) The run is considered complete once the conditions of Any% have been met after all end portals have been lit.
-- CE19.1.1.a) <CE19.1.1.a> Timing ends as per Any% Glitchless timing (see #entangledRule("1.1.1")).
+- CE19.1.1.a) <CE19.1.1.a> Timing ends as per Any% No Major Glitches timing (see #entangledRule("1.1.1")).
 CE19.1.2) All runs begin upon world load.

 == CE19.2: All Portals Pre 1.9